 The death of Supreme Court Justice Ruth Bader Ginsburg from complications of pancreatic cancer comes just two months after she revealed back in July that she was being treated for a recurrence of liver cancer.

 "Jeopardy!" host Alex Trebek, who is undergoing treatment for the same disease, hoped both could complete the year as pancreatic cancer survivors.
-Trebek recently gave conflicting updates on his condition, saying he's "doing well" in one announcement this month, but revealing his prognosis has gotten worse and that he sometimes feels like "I want to die" in an interview with The New York Times.
+Trebek gave conflicting updates on his condition, saying he was "doing well" over the summer, but revealing his prognosis had gotten worse and that he sometimes feels like "I want to die" in an interview with The New York Times.

 Trebek, who was diagnosed in 2019, has been working with the World Pancreatic Coalition to raise awareness and teach people about the symptoms of the deadly disease.